WeChat Pay and Alipay Partner with Stripe To Make Payments Easier

 What this means for your business-

 Here at Dragon Social, we pride ourselves on being ahead of the game when it comes to changes in the Chinese market.
 With a range of clients in various markets, we are experts in how to market your product successfully to Chinese consumers.
-If you would like to find out more, please visit our homepage, to find out about our packages and services.
+If you would like to find out more, please visit our homepage, to find out about our company and our services.